byu-rvl/Ensemble_AU_release/README.md

 ## 1. Download model parameters:

-To respect the November 7, 2024 update from CVPR, we include the following large files in our repository using Github LFS.
-However, as we are required to submit with an anonymous github, we encourage the reviewers to download these files depending on what they desire to test:
+Each of these can be downloaded from the huggingface repository at:
-- Each base learners' predictions for the BP4D dataset (See: data/predictions/BP4D_compressed) (UPDATE: due to CVPR's limitations to use anonymous github repositories exclusively, and the inability for large files to be incorporated, the files at this location are not the files on our github repository.
-We apologize for any inconvenience we attempt to follow all CVPR instructions for submission.)
+- Each base learners' predictions for the BP4D dataset (See: data/predictions/BP4D_compressed)
-- Each base learners' predictions for the DISFA dataset (See: data/predictions/DISFA_compressed) (UPDATE: due to CVPR's limitations to use anonymous github repositories exclusively, and the inability for large files to be incorporated, the files at this location are not the files on our github repository.
-We apologize for any inconvenience we attempt to follow all CVPR instructions for submission.)
+- Each base learners' predictions for the DISFA dataset (See: data/predictions/DISFA_compressed)
-- Model weights for the stacking head (MoE) on the BP4D dataset (See: data/weights/stacking_head/BP4D_compressed) (UPDATE: due to CVPR's limitations to use anonymous github repositories exclusively, and the inability for large files to be incorporated, the files at this location are not the files on our github repository.
-We apologize for any inconvenience we attempt to follow all CVPR instructions for submission.)
+- Model weights for the stacking head (MoE) on the BP4D dataset (See: data/weights/stacking_head/BP4D_compressed)
-- Model weights for the stacking head (MoE) on the DISFA dataset (See: data/weights/stacking_head/DISFA_compressed) (UPDATE: due to CVPR's limitations to use anonymous github repositories exclusively, and the inability for large files to be incorporated, the files at this location are not the files on our github repository.
-We apologize for any inconvenience we attempt to follow all CVPR instructions for submission.)
+- Model weights for the stacking head (MoE) on the DISFA dataset (See: data/weights/stacking_head/DISFA_compressed)
-- The SynAU dataset (See: data/datasets/SynAU_compressed) (UPDATE: due to CVPR's limitations to use anonymous github repositories exclusively, and the inability for large files to be incorporated, the files at this location are not the files on our github repository.
-We apologize for any inconvenience we attempt to follow all CVPR instructions for submission.)

-Upon acceptance, we will release our code publicly.
-We will release all large files linked to an external website, rather than the inclusion within the git repository.
-We see the inclusion of the large files in github to be inefficient for downloading the code.
-In addition to the above mentioned large files, we will also release:
-- Model weights for each base learner on the BP4D dataset
-- Model weights for each base learner on the DISFA dataset
+- The SynAU dataset (See: data/datasets/SynAU_compressed)

 ## 2. Conda environment:
 Assumed prerequisites: